-Seasonally adjusted turnover in the latest quarter, at 31 properties per bulletin, was slightly higher than that recorded a year ago, in Q2 2009 (28 properties per bulletin), but was about a fifth below the long-term average seen before mid-2008.
+Seasonally adjusted turnover in the latest quarter, at 32 properties per bulletin, was similar to the previous quarter, Q2 2010.
+Whilst the seasonally adjusted turnover was higher than that recorded a year ago (25 properties per bulletin in Q3 2009), it remains almost a fifth below the longer term average seen before mid-2008.